TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 6/Genesis 6.9.md

 ---

-These are the generations of Noah.
-Noah was a righteous man, [and] perfect in his generations: Noah walked with God.
+This is the history of the generations of Noah.
+Noah was a righteous man, blameless among the people of his time.
+Noah walked with God.